videlais/learning-ink-unity/_chapters/chapter13/index.md

 Through creating tunnels and then returning, the two locations (across two files) can be "explored" as the story branches to the knots and then back again, repeating the search options through sticky choices.

 > **Note:** In Ink, a choice can be made "sticky" through using a plus sign, `+`, instead of the normal asterisk, `*`.
 If the spot in the story where the choice was chosen is returned to, it will remain an option for a player to pick again.
+This pattern remains current in 2025 and is widely used for menu systems and explorable locations.

 **Bedroom.ink:**